mmitjansc/ur5_sensors_project/portaudio_ros/README.md

     3. S2: *Holding* state.
 Reached automatically from S1, and remains in this state until the gripper opens (i.e. no sensor is detecting any pressure), in which case goes back to S0.

+This application can be launched by running:

+    $ roslaunch portaudio_ros portaudio_ros.launch

+It will run the portaudio node plus rosserial with the arduino code.